benjiemalinao87/queue-services/progress.md

 This addresses the issue where scheduled SMS messages were being successfully delivered but not showing up in the metrics dashboard.

+## May 07, 2025
+### Fix dashboard metrics and event listener duplication issues

+Fixed two critical issues with the queue services dashboard:

+1. Missing Metrics: Added data normalization to handle different API response structures and ensure metrics display correctly

+2. Duplication: Consolidated event listener attachment to prevent duplicate actions when buttons are clicked

+These changes improve dashboard reliability and user experience by ensuring consistent metric display and proper event handling.

+## May 07, 2025
+### Fix dashboard metrics and event listener duplication issues

+Fixed two critical issues with the queue services dashboard:

+1. Missing Metrics: Added data normalization to handle different API response structures and ensure metrics display correctly

+2. Duplication: Consolidated event listener attachment to prevent duplicate actions when buttons are clicked

+These changes improve dashboard reliability and user experience by ensuring consistent metric display and proper event handling.

+## May 07, 2025
+### Fix dashboard metrics and event listener duplication issues

+Fixed two critical issues with the queue services dashboard:

+1. Missing Metrics: Added data normalization to handle different API response structures and ensure metrics display correctly

+2. Duplication: Consolidated event listener attachment to prevent duplicate actions when buttons are clicked

+These changes improve dashboard reliability and user experience by ensuring consistent metric display and proper event handling.

+bugfix

+y

+## May 07, 2025
+### Fix dashboard metrics and event listener duplication issues
+bugfix

+Fixed two critical issues with the queue services dashboard:

+1. Missing Metrics: Added data normalization to handle different API response structures and ensure metrics display correctly

+2. Duplication: Consolidated event listener attachment to prevent duplicate actions when buttons are clicked

+These changes improve dashboard reliability and user experience by ensuring consistent metric display and proper event handling.

+Learned the importance of proper event listener management to prevent duplicate actions.
+Also identified the need for robust data validation and normalization when consuming API responses with potentially varying structure.